Career : 1989 – 1991

 Club folklore has it that pending Greg Williams’ much-heralded arrival at Princes Park in late 1991, he requested the number 2 guernsey.
 Fotia is said to have indicated (probably with tongue in cheek) that he would be prepared to give it up, but only in exchange for a considerable sum of money.
 When club President John Elliott was informed of this, he is reputed to have called Dominic into his office and told him to leave his guernsey on the table, on his way out the door.

 While it has become routine to look upon Fotia’s story as one of unfulfilled expectation and opportunity wasted, his involvement in football didn’t end with his departure from Carlton.
-In 1992 he headed to VFA club Coburg for a season, then in 1993 played for rival VFA club Werribee with Blues team-mate Tim Rieniets.
+In 1992 he headed to VFA club Coburg for a season (12 games and 4 goals), then in 1993 played for rival VFA club Werribee with Blues team-mate Tim Rieniets.
 After returning to SA, he continued playing and coaching at suburban and country level for many years, and in 2007 – approaching the age of 38 – he led Centrals to a Premiership in the strong Yorke Peninsula League.